cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

   - The consumer CCV module is in the initial state.
 - **Postcondition**
   - The capability for the port `ConsumerPortId` is claimed.
+  - `preCCV` is set to `gs.preCCV`.
+  - If `preCCV == true`, the ID of the client on which the connection with `gs.connId` is built is stored into `providerClient`.
-  - A client of the provider chain is created and the client ID is stored into `providerClient`.
+  - Otherwise, a client of the provider chain is created and the client ID is stored into `providerClient`.
-  - `consumerUnbondingPeriod` is set to `ComputeConsumerUnbondingPeriod(gs.providerClientState.unbondingTime)`.
+  - `consumerUnbondingPeriod` is set using the unbonding period from the client of the provider chain.
   - `HtoVSC` for the current block is set to `0`.
   - The `validatorSet` mapping is populated with the initial validator set.
+  - The ID of the distribution token transfer channel is set to `gs.distributionChannelId`.
   - The initial validator set is returned to the consensus engine.
 - **Error Condition**
-  - The genesis state contains no valid provider client state, where the validity is defined in the corresponding client specification (e.g., [ICS 7](../../client/ics-007-tendermint-client)).
-  - The genesis state contains no valid provider consensus state, where the validity is defined in the corresponding client specification (e.g., [ICS 7](../../client/ics-007-tendermint-client))..
   - The genesis state contains an empty initial validator set.
+  - If the genesis state `preCCV` field is set to `true`, then the genesis state contains no valid connection ID.
+  - Otherwise,
+    - the genesis state contains no valid provider client state, where the validity is defined in the corresponding client specification (e.g., [ICS 7](../../client/ics-007-tendermint-client);
+    - the genesis state contains no valid provider consensus state, where the validity is defined in the corresponding client specification (e.g., [ICS 7](../../client/ics-007-tendermint-client));
-  - The genesis state contains an initial validator set that does not match the validator set in the provider consensus state.
+    - the genesis state contains an initial validator set that does not match the validator set in the provider consensus state;
+  - The genesis state contains an invalid distribution channel ID.
   - The capability for the port `ConsumerPortId` cannot be claimed.

 > **Note**: CCV assumes that all the correct validators in the initial validator set of the consumer chain receive the _same_ consumer chain binary and consumer chain genesis state.